DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

     button on the login page which should *magically* work

 ### Automatic Import of User-Groups
-To import groups from AzureAD users, the following env. var needs to be set:
+To import groups from Azure AD users, the following environment variable needs to be set:

     {{< highlight python >}}
     DD_SOCIAL_AUTH_AZUREAD_TENANT_OAUTH2_GET_GROUPS=True